 Artisan Talent focuses on finding top-notch creative talent when you need them the most.
-One phone call can provide you with expert advice, and networks of candidates that will make your next job search smooth sailing.
+One phone call can provide you with expert advice and networks of candidates that will make your next employee search go smoothly.
 Need help?
 Contact us today!

 Another great option for finding good referrals?
 Consider an incentivized employee referral program!
 At Artisan, if you introduce us to a new creative or client that we can help, you can earn up to $1,000 per referral!